programming-for-bio/6-scientific-python/Code-Review/kuratanp-code-review-6.md

 #### Q3.
 What did you learn from reviewing the completed assignment?

+I learned how some of the functions work, but I still have not fully understood the Class object since I couldn’t get it to execute.
 Reviewing the completed assignment was extremely helpful.
 It is very tough to ask questions through Gitter Chatroom, when you have no clue what went wrong.
 I am hoping that the lecture on Monday will clarify some of my questions.

 #### Q4. what aspect of the code/assignment is still confusing to you?

 a) writing code to access information about the Class object using self is confusing to me.
 Deren's working version didn't work for me and I am not sure why.

 b) more specifically, I am confused by how to write the __init__ function as to what parameters to add, what attributes to write etc.

-C) Other specific questions:
+C) Other specific question:

 private vs public function - I understand the difference between those two but I am still kind of confused.